-The Risk Type Controllers are responsible for establishing an effective risk management framework for the risk type, including setting and monitoring minimum control standards.
-They challenge, assess and report risks within their risk types and set the risk specific appetite in accordance with the Group's Risk Appetite statement.
-Risk Type Controllers monitor group-wide tolerances, perform second level controls, complementary to the first level controls, and define the risk taxonomy for the risk type they own.
-Finally, they establish independent non-financial risk governance, and prepare aggregated reporting into the Group Non-Financial Risk Executive Committee ("NFR ExCo").
+Risk Type Controllers are responsible for establishing an effective risk management framework for the risk type they control.
+They define risk type taxonomy and minimum control standards and set the risk specific appetite.
+Risk Type Controllers challenge, assess and report the risks in their remit and perform Level 2 Controls, complementary to the Level 1 Controls.
+Finally they establish independent operational risk governance, and prepare aggregated reporting into the Group Non-Financial Risk Committee.

-Operational Risk Principle III: Group ORM establishes and maintains the Group ORMF, defining the roles and responsibilities for the management of operational risk across the Bank and for defining the process to identify, assess, mitigate, monitor, report and escalate operational risks.
-Group ORM also maintains an operational risk taxonomy and oversees the completeness of coverage of risk types identified in the taxonomy by Second Line Control Functions.
-It also monitors execution and results of Deutsche Bank Group's Risk and Control Assessment process and operational risk concentrations.
+Operational Risk Principle III: Group ORM establishes and maintains the Group Operational Risk Management Framework.
+Group ORM develops and maintains the Group's framework, defining the roles and responsibilities for the management of operational risk across the Bank and the process to identify, assess, mitigate, monitor, report and escalate operational risks.
+Group ORM also maintains the operational risk type taxonomy and oversees the completeness of coverage of risk types identified in the taxonomy by second LoD control functions, in line with the Group wide risk taxonomy standards.
+It also provides the tools for, and monitors execution and results of, the Group's Risk and Control Assessment process.

 Group ORM also provides independent challenge of the Group's operational risk profile providing independent risk views to facilitate forward looking management of the risks.
-The function independently monitors, reviews and assesses material risks and key controls at a divisional and infrastructure level across the Bank.
-It further monitors and reports on the Group's operational risk profile in comparison to the Bank's Group Risk Appetite, to systematically identify operational risk themes and concentrations, and to agree risk mitigating measures and priorities.
-To adhere to reporting requirements, Group ORM establishes reporting and escalating procedures up to the Management Board for risk assessment results and identified material control gaps, while informing Group Audit of material control gaps.
+The function independently reviews, monitors and assesses material risks and key controls at a divisional and infrastructure level across the Bank.
+It further monitors and reports on the Group's operational risk profile in comparison to the Group Risk Appetite, to systematically identify operational risk themes and concentrations, and to oversee that risk mitigating measures and priorities have been agreed.
+Group ORM establishes reporting and escalating procedures up to the Management Board for risk assessment results and identified material control gaps, while informing Group Audit of material control gaps.